 - Also, just use a tiny portion of bleaching powder since too many bleaching powders will ruin the boot’s material.

-Dishwashing soda is also used to clean the bottom of the shoes when mixing with steam water and wash the bottom like the new shoes.
+Dishwashing soda is also used to clean the bottom of the shoes when mixed with steam water and wash the bottom like the new shoes.

 - You must use a container that can hold your footwear without bending or folding.